criecm/ansible-roles/criecm.munin/README.md

 ## Variables (default value)

-### required if not using criecm.common
-  * `prefix` (/usr) may come from criecm.common
-    /usr or /usr/local, needed when calling node-plugins.yml directly
-  * `etcprefix` ('') may come from criecm.common
-    path to prepend to /etc (eg: /usr/local on FreeBSD)

 ### usefull
   * `munin_plugins` ([])
     list of plugin files to link.
 Can be folowwed by a space and plugin name